 STEP 1: AERATE THE FLOUR

 Flour that’s in a bag or container tends to get compact.
-Aerating the flour means stirring it with a spoon and fluffing it up.
-I like using a really large bowl or container to do this, so that there’s enough room to aerate the flour.
+Aerating it means stirring it with a spoon and fluffing it up.
+I like using a really large bowl or container to do this, so that there’s enough room to aerate.

 STEP 2: SPOON THE FLOUR

-After aerating the flour, don’t scoop the cup into the flour.
+After aerating it, don't scoop the cup into the flour.
 Instead, spoon it into a cup.
-Fill it over the rim of the cup, but make sure you don’t pack it down.
+Fill it over the rim of the cup, but make sure you don't pack it down.